penguinite/onbox/docs/design.md

 1. Checks for validity (HTTP Signatures, Server check and so on)
 2. Turns it into a Post/User and adds it into the db
 3. Simply exposes it either via the API or ActivityPub

+PS: MRF is an intermediate step inbetween 1 and 2.

 ### Will Pothole add support for other protocols?